coreycao/wikitok-android/README.md

 ## Features

 - Tiktok style vertical scrolling feed of random Wikipedia articles.
-Tiktok style vertical scrolling feed of random Wikipedia articles.
 - Double tap to save favorite Wiki aiticles which will only be persisted locally.
 - Search for favorite Wiki articles.